 American Creosote Works 7

 American Creosote Works 7 is the smallest steam locomotive in the IRM collection and the museum’s only piece of equipment built by the Vulcan Iron Works.
 It is a tank engine, meaning it carries coal and water in tanks attached to the locomotive rather than in a separate tender.
-It was originally built during World War I for the U.S. Navy and later operated at a creosote factory in Tennessee.
+Vulcan built the engine during World War I for the U.S. Navy, which used it at the Brooklyn Navy Yard in Brooklyn, New York.
+Later, it operated at a creosote factory in Jackson, Tennessee.

 American Creosote Works 7 Details